 Sometimes, when I travel, I simply want to stay put.

-And there’s nowhere I prefer to stay put during the summer in Italy than at the beach.
+And there’s nowhere I prefer to stay put during the summer in Italy than at the beach and, in Tuscany, to visit Forte Dei Marmi.

 Italians – who invented the concept of dolce far niente – call this type of travel villeggiatura.
-While a vacanza is an active trip involving exploring all things historical, a villeggiatura is a trip where the aim is all about relaxing and recharging.
+While a vacanza is an active trip involving exploring all things historical, a villeggiatura is a trip where the aim is all about staying put, relaxing, and recharging.

 In Italy, the perfect spot to villeggiatura is at the Tuscan beach town of Forte Dei Marmi.